EquosAI/equos-node-sdk/src/api/docs/CharacterApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#api-endpoints) [[Back to Model list]](../README.md#models) [[Back to README]](../README.md)

-## characterControllerGetByIdV3
+## deleteCharacter

-> EquosCharacter characterControllerGetByIdV3(id)
+> EquosCharacter deleteCharacter(id)

-Get Equos Character by ID.
+Delete an Equos Character.
+This action is irreversible.

 ### Example